kondziu/kondziu.github.io/cv.md

 Taking overexposed photos
 Uncool musical instruments
 Bad sci-fi audiobooks
-Making lesson plans to explain declension
-Puns and haiku
+Explaining how language works
 Kendo for one summer and then never again